Aethylred/puppet-postfix/README.markdown

 # Intent

-The intention of this module is to provide a module that installs and configures postfix using a parametised class, rather than using custom template files.
+The intention of this module is to provide a module that installs and configures postfix using a parametised class and augeas, rather than using custom template files.
+This included setting up appropriate rspec tests and smoke tests.

 # Postfix vs. Sendmail